ga-wdi-boston/wdi_1_ruby_hw_objects_rental_app/README.md

 - In each of these apartments add people/renters by asking the user for the renter/person's attributes and what apartment they rent.
-- For each building calculate the average age of people living in this building and print this value out.
+- For each building calculate the average age of people living in this building and print this value out. *Used a method for this*
 - For each apartment calculate the density people per square foot  of the people living there.
-And print this value out.
+And print this value out. *Used a method for this*
 - For each apartment in a building calculate how much each person/renter should pay for rent if they all split the rent equally.
-And print this value out.
+And print this value out. *Used a method for this*